Ferrazin/youtube-clone/README.md

-## Youtube Clone - Work in Progress
+## Minimal Youtube Clone - Work in Progress

 ### NOTE: you need a youtube api key to perform the search.
 Add it to API_KEY in index.js